pyeventsourcing/eventsourcing/README.md

-* Examples - an event sourcing application, with an event-sourced repository containing entity instances, and an entity factory method for creating example entities.
+* Examples - an event sourcing application, with an event-sourced repository containing entity instances, and an entity factory method for creating example entities (see below).

-* Base classes for application objects, repositories, entities and domain events.
+* Extendable object classes for applications, repositories, entities, domain events, and subscribers.

 * Generic event store, with adapters for different database systems (e.g. Cassandra, MySQL).

+* Persistent event streams, with and without contiguous version sequences.

-* Robust optimistic concurrency control, implemented using atomic optimistic concurrency control features of the database - for instance, with Cassandra this accomplishes linearly-scalable distributed optimistic concurrency control.
+* Robust optimistic concurrency control, implemented using atomic optimistic concurrency control features of the database - for instance, with Cassandra this accomplishes linearly-scalable distributed optimistic concurrency control, guaranteeing consistency of an event streams across a distributed application operating concurrently on that stream.

 * Snapshots - avoids replaying an entire event stream to obtain the current state of an entity.

 * Fast forwarding of entities to latest published event - used with snapshots and also when optimistic currency control exceptions are encountered.

+* Customizable transcoding into stored events.

-* Symmetric encryption of stored events, provides application level encryption.
+* Customizable symmetric encryption of stored events, providing application level encryption.

-* Collections, for modelling multiplicities.
+* Collections, for modelling multiplicities of different kinds.

 * Time-bucketed logs, logged messages, and log readers - for writing and reading an indefinitely long stream of events in a scalable manner.